 Peer-to-peer (P2P) lending, where you lend directly to consumers and small businesses and bypass the banks, can earn you higher returns than a conventional savings account.

-, meanwhile, pays a projected return of 6.5% - but be aware that with this account, your money will be lent to riskier borrowers.
-Zopa Plus account
+The Zopa Plus account, meanwhile, pays a projected return of 6.5% - but be aware that with this account, your money will be lent to riskier borrowers.

 It’s by no means a dark art, and the peer-to-peer lending sector has been regulated by the Financial Conduct Authority (FCA) since April 2014, which means all firms must operate under certain rules.